Bernard Joy

-Bernard Joy (29 October 1911 – 18 July 1984) was an English footballer and journalist.
+Bernard Joy (29 October 1911 – 18 July 1984) was an English footballer and journalist who played as a centre-half.
 He is notable for being the last amateur player to play for the England national team.

 Biography

 Joy was born in Fulham, London and educated at Cardinal Vaughan Memorial School.
 He studied at the University of London, playing in his spare time for the university football side at centre half.
 After graduating, he played for Casuals, where he eventually became club captain.
 He also won ten caps for the England amateur team and was captain of the Great Britain football side at the 1936 Olympics in Berlin where they played China and Poland.
 Bernard was father to Christopher Margaret and Karen Joy.

 While still registered as a Casuals player, Joy also played for several other clubs.
 He played 29 games for Corinthians between December 1933 and October 1936 including on Corinthian's Easter Tours of France (1934) and Germany (9-14 April 1936) and in Denmark (26 April 1936) for a game to celebrate KB Copenhagen's 60th Anniversary.
 This last game was between playing for Casuals in the FA Amateur Cup Final (18 April) and a Final Replay (2 May) that was necessary before overcoming Ilford.
 In the summer of 1937 he went on a tour of New Zealand, Australia and Ceylon with an FA Amateur X1.
 The tour lasted 10 weeks and the FA Amateur X1 played 22 games including playing Australia three times and New Zealand twice but these games not being recognised as amateur internationals.
 As an amateur, Joy played for professional clubs Southend United (1931–33) and Fulham (1933–34).
 In May 1935 he joined Arsenal, then First Division champions.
 Joy mainly played as a reserve, only playing two games in his first season – he did not make his debut for Arsenal until 1 April 1936 against Bolton Wanderers.
 Arsenal won the FA Cup that season but Joy played no part in the final.

 However, he did gain recognition at international level soon after, when on 9 May 1936, he played for England in their 3–2 loss against Belgium, making him the last amateur to play for the national side; given the gulf in quality between the professional and amateur games in the modern day, it is exceedingly unlikely Joy's record will ever be taken by another player.
 Although Joy was playing for Arsenal at the time, he was still registered as a Casuals player and he is recorded in the England history books as playing for them at the time, not Arsenal.